-The following pages contain descriptions of the courses offered at Valley College.
+This section contains descriptions of the courses offered at Valley College.

 All courses which meet the Major Requirements of the educational programs listed in this catalog may be applied toward graduation requirements for the Associate Degree.
 All transfer courses may also be applied to the Associate Degree.
 Some courses which are offered for college credit, but which cannot be applied toward graduation requirements for the Associate Degree are designated by the code NDA, Non Degree Applicable.